- Abstract class

 type ActionKeys = keyof typeof actions;

-- It works only with identifiers (you cannot use it directly on expressions like
+- It only works on identifiers, not expressions like

 typeof (a + b)